msguerra74/Automata-Prepros/README.md

 > **Automata** – */aw-tom-uh-tuh/* – Machines that perform a function according to a predetermined set of coded instructions, especially ones capable of a range of programmed responses to different circumstances.

-**Automata Prepros** is an *Automated Website Preprocessor* that utilizes Prepros for responsive CSS preprocessing with automatic vendor prefixing and minification, JavaScript concatenation and minification, and image optimization, plus Bower asset management and an automated static development server with brower syncing and live previewing for instant browser feedback.
+**Automata Prepros** is an *Automated Website Preprocessor* that utilizes [Prepros](https://prepros.io) for responsive CSS preprocessing with automatic vendor prefixing and minification, JavaScript concatenation and minification, and image optimization, and an automated static development server with browser syncing and live previewing for instant browser feedback.

 Additionally, [Foundation](http://foundation.zurb.com) and [WordPress](https://wordpress.org) theming support is included at no extra charge!